Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-08-2022)

 ## Modal Overview
-Modal GUIs operate in different "modes" as a function of time.
+Modal GUIs are time-sliced into "modes of operation".
-The behavior of the GUI is different in each mode of operation.
 Each mode of operation paints to the entire screen
 and has exclusive control over user-input while it has focus.
+A mode can be primary which writes to the full-screen
+or pop-up which pops up in front of a primary mode.
 A mode is time-sliced into a set a "user intent" units,
 A user intent is the user's expression of intent to do something
 expressed as a specific input gesture,
 and an intent handler, that performs the desired action, for each intent it defines.

-At any given time there is one primary mode of operation
-which corresponds to the primary activity the user is currently involved in.
+The primary mode corresponds to the user's primary activity.
 Within this primary interaction context, transient modes may pop-up and then go away.
 In terms of interaction "intensity"
-all interactions that require high intensity and immediacy
+all user intents that require high intensity and immediacy
 are direct-mapped to keystroke-sequence driven controls.
-Lower intensity interactions that are less frequently needed
+Lower intensity intents that are less frequently needed
 are indirect-mapped to transient, pop-up modes.

 This app (ModalWX.cpp) is a Modal GUI source-code navigation/editing app
 that serves 3 purposes for this source-code toolkit.
-1. It enables the dev to navigate and understand the source code.
+1. It enables the dev to navigate and understand the source code of this toolkit.
 2. Its source code serves as a template for designing a modal GUI app.
 Specifically, this app's primary mode, SModeSrcEdr has to be replaced
 with a primary mode designed by the dev
 and the data structs used by SModeSrcEdr have to be replaced
 with their app-specific data structs.
 3. It's source-code navigation efficiency can be compared with the IDE you currently use.
+It serves as an example that demonstrates a Modal GUI's advantage over a WIMP GUI.

 Screenshot of the ModalWX source code navigation app navigating ModalWX.cpp.
 Note that the entire client area is used for displaying source code.